IBM-Cloud/docs/dedicated/index.md

 ### Syndicated catalog
 {: #catalogdedicated}

-{{site.data.keyword.Bluemix_notm}} Dedicated includes a private catalog that displays the local services that are available exclusively to you.
-It also includes services that are made available to you to use from {{site.data.keyword.Bluemix_notm}} Public.
+{{site.data.keyword.Bluemix_notm}} Dedicated includes a private catalog that brings together approved services across your public, dedicated, and local deployments.
+You can even publish and manage access to your own services through the {{site.data.keyword.Bluemix_notm}} catalog.

-The syndicated catalog provides the function to create hybrid applications that consist of public and private services.
 You have the option to decide which public services meet the requirements for your business based on your data privacy and security criteria.

-If it is private instance of the service for your dedicated environment, you see a "Dedicated" tag with the service tiles in your catalog.
-Similarly, if it is a custom service, you see "Custom" listed with the service tile.
+If you have a private instance of the service for your dedicated environment, you see a "Dedicated" tag associated with the service names in your catalog.
+Similarly, if it is a custom service, meaning you used a service broker to create it, you see "Custom" listed with the service name.
+All other services listed that do not have a "dedicated" or "custom" tag are available by using syndication from {{site.data.keyword.Bluemix_notm}} Public.
+Syndicated services provide the function to create hybrid applications that consist of public and private services.

 *Table 3.
 Services available for syndication from {{site.data.keyword.Bluemix_notm}} Public by region*